wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_fundamentals.md

 #### Learning objectives:

   - Understand the concept of a *workflow*;
-  - Be able to reason about the performance of a workflow when run on a single multi-core computer
+  - Be able to reason about the performance of a workflow when run on a multi-core computer

 ---